JoaoMeidsonNeri/JoaoMeidsonNeri/README.md

 - 👋 Hi, I’m @JoaoMeidsonNeri
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Javascript, Typescript, Angular, NodeJs, and Java
+- 🌱 I’m currently learning Javascript, Typescript and Angular

 <!---
 JoaoMeidsonNeri/JoaoMeidsonNeri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.